Singleton Heights

 Singleton Heights faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.1%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 8.5%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.1%).
-Vocational credentials are prevalent, with 45.4% of residents aged 15+ holding them, including advanced diplomas (8.5%) and certificates (36.9%).
+Vocational credentials are prominent, with 45.4% of residents aged 15+ holding them, including advanced diplomas (8.5%) and certificates (36.9%).
+Educational participation is high, with 31.6% currently enrolled in formal education, comprising 13.1% in primary, 8.4% in secondary, and 2.1% in tertiary education.

 Frequently Asked Questions - Education